bgoonz/BGOONZ_BLOG_2.0/docs/intro.md

 -   [**Nx**](https://nx.dev/): A toolkit for full-stack monorepo development using NestJS, Express, [React](https://reactjs.org/), [Angular](https://angular.io), and more!
 Nx helps scale your development from one team building one application to many teams collaborating on multiple applications!
 -   [**Sapper**](https://sapper.svelte.dev/): Sapper is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
 Offers SSR and more!
 -   [**Socket.io**](https://socket.io/): A real-time communication engine to build network applications.
 -   [**Strapi**](https://strapi.io/): Strapi is a flexible, open-source Headless CMS that gives developers the freedom to choose their favorite tools and frameworks while also allowing editors to easily manage and distribute their content.
-By making the admin panel and API extensible through a plugin system, Strapi enables the world's largest companies to accelerate content delivery while building beautiful digital experiences.
+By making the admin panel and API extensible through a plugin system, Strapi enables the world’s largest companies to accelerate content delivery while building beautiful digital experiences.